ninjakira/ninjakira/README.md

 I am a Master in Data Science student at the Philipps-Universität Marburg.
 My research interests include Geospatial and Time Series Data Analysis, Data Engineering, MLOps and Explainable AI.

-For leisure, I enjoy dancing, hiking and learning foreign languages and can converse in :flag_gb:, :flag_de:, :flag_cn:, :flag_fr: and :flag_my:.
+For leisure, I enjoy dancing, hiking and learning foreign languages and can converse in 🇬🇧, 🇩🇪, 🇨🇳, 🇫🇷 and 🇲🇾.

 ### &#x1F527; Languages & Tools
 ---